 A super simple introduction to mindfulness using your next snack break to practice.

-Thinking about our senses helps develop our mindfulness skills – namely taking notice and being in the moment.
-This in turns gives our wellbeing a boost.
+Honing in on our senses develops our mindfulness skills – and mindfulness gives our wellbeing a boost!

 Having things available that help us calm down is important at any age - start em young!